 Journalists vacuum up all kinds of information when they work on a story.
 Many times the interesting documents we’ve gathered end up in filing cabinets, forgotten, as we move on to the next thing.
 In his guide Journalism 2.0, Mark Briggs argues that the modern age of the Internet emphasizes sharing — not hiding — … Read more

-An article by Reporter John MacCormack is today’s most viewed, e-mailed, and commented-upon story on the San Antonio Express-News Web page.
+An article about false claims of military service is today’s most viewed, e-mailed, and commented-upon story on the San Antonio Express-News’ Web site.
 But it’s a story that very easily could have gone untold.
 There were no press conferences announcing it.
-There were no photo ops for television crews to get their images and soundbites.
-This was … Read more
+There were no photo ops for television crews to get their images and soundbites. … Read more